-Derrick Florence is in his second season as an assistant coach with the Sacramento State women's basketball program.
+Derrick Florence completed his fifth season as an assistant coach with the Sacramento State women's basketball program in 2017-18.
 Florence was the head girls' varsity basketball coach at Centennial High School in Compton for six seasons before serving as an assistant coach at Cal State L.A. in 2012-13.

-Florence has 12 years of basketball coaching experience, serving as a club coach and an instructor at various elite camps in addition to his high school and collegiate experience.
-He has also been a teacher and substitute teacher in the Compton Unified School District since 1997.
+Florence has 15 years of basketball coaching experience, previously serving as a club coach and an instructor at various elite camps in addition to his high school and collegiate experience.
+He was also a teacher and substitute teacher in the Compton Unified School District from 1997 through 2013.

 He helped Cal State L.A. to a 21-11 overall record and a 14-8 mark in the Div.
 II California Collegiate Athletic Association (CCAA) in 2012-13.
 He assisted in practices, conditioning, and competition while creating statistical-driven scouting reports and helping develop the squad's post players.

 In six years as the varsity head coach at Centennial High School Florence improved overall academic and athletic performance significantly.
 He dramatically increased the program's overall winning percentage, academic grade point averages, and the number of girls both applying and entering college.